2010 Toyota Tundra Performance

 Acceleration and Power

-The 2010 Tundra comes with a 4.6 liter V8 that makes 310 horsepower and 327 pound-feet of torque.
-Buyers can also opt for a 5.7 liter V8 engine that makes 381 horsepower and 401 pound-feet of torque.
-While reviewers haven't had a chance to test the 4.6 liter engine, several say they're excited to do so.
+The 2010 Tundra comes standard with a 4.6 liter V8 that makes 310 horsepower and 327 pound-feet of torque.
+Optional is a 5.7 liter V8 engine that makes 381 horsepower and 401 pound-feet of torque.
+Most reviewers tested the 5.7-liter V8, and are very pleased with its performance.
 Those that have driven Tundra's with the 5.7 liter engine say it is powerful enough for what buyers are likely to throw at it.
 Both engines use a six-speed automatic transmission.

-The Environmental Protection Agency (EPA) rates the two-wheel drive Tundra with the 4.6 liter engines at 15/20 miles per gallon city/highway.
-Two-wheel drive Tundras with the 5.7 liter engine have a fuel economy of 14/18 miles per gallon city/highway.
-While the 4.6 liter engine offers a fuel economy improvement over last year's base engine, some reviewers are less-than-pleased with the 5.7 liter's gas mileage.
+The Environmental Protection Agency (EPA) rates the two-wheel drive Tundra with the 4.6 liter engine at 15/20 mpg city/highway. ith the 5.7 liter engine, fuel economy drops to 14/18 mpg city/highway.

-- "Wow, I'd sure hate to buy gas for this thing." -- The Sacramento Bee
+- "Wow, I'd sure hate to buy gas for this thing." -- Sacramento Bee

 Handling and Braking

 The 2010 Toyota Tundra is a large, heavy vehicle that's not expected to have snappy handling.
 The Tundra's trucky handling mainly becomes a problem when the driver attempts to park it.
-The Tundra's independent double wishbone front suspension and rear leaf springs produce ride that some reviewers say is too jiggly when compared to the more solid rides offered by the new Ford F-150 and Dodge Ram, but several find the Tundra's power rack-and-pinion steering is numb.
+Some reviewers say the Tundra's ride is too jiggly when compared to the more solid rides offered by the Ford F-150 and Dodge Ram, and several find the Tundra's steering numb as well.